Where to Stay in Bangkok: A Survival Guide for the Sweaty and Bewildered

 Rattanakosin (Old City): For Culture Vultures and Temple Enthusiasts

-Bangkok’s historic district houses the postcard-famous Grand Palace, the reclining Buddha at Wat Pho, and Museum of Siam all within a relatively compact area.
+Bangkok’s historic district houses the postcard-famous Grand Palace, the reclining Buddha at Wat Pho, and Museum of Siam all within a relatively compact area, making it perfect for travelers wondering what to do in Bangkok for 3 days.
 Here, morning mists shroud ancient temples, and traditional breakfast spots offer jok (rice porridge) to locals for as little as $1.50.
 The area operates as Bangkok’s cultural heart, beating steadily beneath gold-leaf roofs and saffron-robed monks.

 Accommodation in this area emphasizes character over luxury chain sameness.
 Boutique options like The Bhuthorn and Innspire Bangkok ($60-120/night) occupy lovingly restored traditional buildings, while mid-range choices such as Royal Rattanakosin Hotel and Sala Rattanakosin ($40-80/night) offer comfortable bases with river views.
 Budget travelers find good value at Baan Dinso Hostel and Feung Nakorn Balcony ($25-45/night), where private rooms often include breakfast and local character at no extra charge.